SwissDataScienceCenter/renku/docs/how-to-guides/02_own_machine/clone-renku-project.rst

 In order to save your work back to RenkuLab from your own machine, you need to authenticate with RenkuLab.

-If you're working with Renku on a machine with a browser, like your laptop, then Renku provides a shortcut for authenticating wth RenkuLab.
+If you're working with Renku on a machine with a browser, like your laptop, then Renku provides a shortcut for authenticating with RenkuLab.

 If you're working on a remote machine that you connected to via SSH, then you'll need to set up an SSH key.